 • 10 minutes late a day = almost a whole hour of learning missed each week for your child

 Grasvenor is a healthy school and as such, we recognise that healthy eating is directly related to children's ability to achieve well in school.
-No cakes, sweets or chocolates are to be brought into school for any celebratory occasions – a pupil celebrating a birthday will receive a birthday sticker and recognition during our praise assembly.
+No cakes, sweets or chocolates are to be brought into school for any celebratory occasions – a pupil celebrating a birthday will receive a birthday sticker and recognition during our praise assembly on a Friday.

-Your child will be entitled to a free cooked school lunch.
-Menus are rotated on a 3 weekly basis and are available for you to have a look at in the school office.
+Your child will be entitled to a free school lunch.
+Menus are rotated on a 3 weekly basis and are available for you to have a look at on this website and will also be sent home with your children termly.
 Our caterers will provide food which is suitable for children with specific dietary requirements.
-All you need to do is make sure that we are fully aware of any specific requirements which your child has.
+All you need to do is make sure that we are fully aware of any specific requirements that your child has.